Zibri/cloudflare-cors-anywhere/README.md

-# cf-cors-anywhere
+# cloudflare-cors-anywhere
-Clodflare CORS proxy in a worker.
+Cloudflare CORS proxy in a worker.

 CLOUDFLARE-CORS-ANYWHERE